-Students have the right to cancel the enrollment agreement (EAD) and obtain a refund of charges paid through attendance in the first session or the seventh (7th) day after enrollment whichever is later.
+Students have the right to cancel the enrollment agreement (EAD) and obtain a refund of charges paid through attendance at the first class session or the seventh (7th) day after enrollment whichever is later.
 To cancel, students must give written notice to TUI at registration@trident.edu.